hitchdev/website/content/index.md

 - [StrictYAML](strictyaml) -- YAML parser and validator that parses a restricted subset of the YAML spec.
 - [HitchStory](hitchstory) -- StrictYAML based BDD framework.
 - [SeleniumDirector](seleniumdirector) -- declare page (CSS/ID/xpath/etc.) selectors and give them readable names which can be used in readable python code or tests.
+- [Commandlib](commandlib) - invoke UNIX commands with an easy to use, pythonic API.

 Projects that will be documented soon:

-- [commandlib](https://github.com/crdoconnor/commandlib) - invoke UNIX commands with an easy to use, pythonic API.
 - [pathquery](https://github.com/crdoconnor/pathquery) - declaratively API to recursively search for files.
 - [dirtemplate](https://github.com/hitchdev/dirtemplate) - create and build templated directories using jinja2 (used for documentation generation).
 - [pretendsmtp](https://github.com/hitchdev/pretendsmtp) - mock SMTP server.